Huʻeaʻo Student Experiences at NHLC

 How to Apply

-NHLC participates in the fall and spring on campus interview processes at the University of Hawai’i Richardson School of Law.
+NHLC participates in the fall and spring on campus interview processes at the University of Hawaiʻi Richardson School of Law.

-NHLC also accepts applications from students across the country at any time for summer work, and other experience during the school year, i.e., for externships and service projects.
-For the summer program, NHLC recommends that students send in their application materials starting in January.
+For summer and semester internships, NHLC begins accepting applications starting in January of each year.
+However, for the summer program, NHLC recommends that students send in their application materials as early as possible after applications open.
+Deadlines are outlined in the Frequently Asked Questions (FAQs) section.
 Applicants should send their application materials to StudentProgramsMgmt@nhlchi.org.
 Applications should include a resume, most recent transcript, and a cover letter explaining:

 • why you are interested in working at NHLC,